mechmotum/skijumpdesign/docs/install.rst

   required and optional dependencies to run the library and the web app, test the code, and build the documentation.

+..
+[2] This environment will also show up in the Anaconda Navigator program.

 Heroku Installation
 ===================

 When installing into a Heroku instance, the application will make use of the ``requirements.txt`` file included in the source code which installs all of the dependencies needed to run the software on a live Heroku instance.
-Note that this currently only runs on the deprecated cedar-14 stack.
 You need to set some environment variables for the Heroku app:

 - ``ONHEROKU=true``: Lets the app know if it is running on Heroku.
 - ``GATRACKINGID``: Set the value as a string with your Google Analytics tracking id.

-..
-[1] Note that you likely want to install into a user directory with pip/setuptools.
-See the pip and setuptools documentation on how to do this.
-..
-[2] This environment will also show up in the Anaconda Navigator program.